ashutoshbw/headless-calendar/README.md

 </script>
 ```

-Now you can use it your script in the same way as with a bundler or with node:
+Now you can use it your script in the same way as with a bundler or node in ESM way:

 ```html
 <script type="module">